sensebox/books-v2/en/blocks/display.md

         </div>
         <div class="col-md-6">
             <h4>The OLED display </h4>
-            <h6>connection: I2C/Wire</h6>
+            <h6>Connection: I2C/Wire</h6>
             The OLED-DISPLAY has a resolution of 128x64 pixels and is connected via the I2C connector.
-To display the it must be initialized in Setup().
+The display must be initialized in Setup().
         </div>
     </div>
     <div class="line"></div>